thejhh/node-em/README.md

 You can create instances of `URL` by calling `URL.create(path)` or `new URL(path)`.

-However `URL.create()` will only create new objects when it must.
-For example when called with another `URL` instance it will return it directly since all `URL` objects are immutable and cannot be changed.
+However `URL.create()` only creates new objects when it must.
+For example when called with an another instance of `URL` it will only return it since it's immutable and cannot be changed.

 Each method of `URL` returns an another URL object so you can chain its
 methods: